ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-There are no error types in the schema and we cannot design custom error with GraphQL.
-In fact errors are not meant to be used to model domain errors.
-A GraphQL error should be thrown when something exceptional happens like a data source that became unavailable.
+There are no error types in the schema, and we cannot design custom errors with GraphQL.
+In fact, errors are not meant to be used to model domain errors.
+A GraphQL error should be thrown when something exceptional happens, like a data source that became unavailable.

-In our concrete case we are talking about expected errors.
+In our concrete case, we are talking about expected errors.
 Expected errors should be part of our domain so that the consuming GUI can handle them.
 A single mutation might have multiple different errors.
-In our concrete case we have to expected error cases that we do handle at the moment with GraphQL errors.

-Lets start by introducing specific exceptions for our errors.
-For this create a new directory `Types/Errors`.
+Let's start by introducing specific exceptions for our errors.
+For this, create a new directory, `Types/Errors`.

 Now, create a new file `NotAuthenticatedException.cs` located in the `Types/Errors` directory.